ulises-jimenez/Linear-Regression-Sample/README.md

 Script for Linear-Regression project

-The advetisement data for the script is contained in the csv file.
+The advertisement data for the script is contained in the csv file.